 The Developmental Teacher Education Program (DTE) suspends admissions due to budget cuts, with plans to reorganize and reopen in Fall 2011.

 2010: Principal Leadership Institute (PLI) celebrates 10-year anniversary with gala benefit at Blackhawk Museum.

 Judith Warren Little begins 5-year term as Dean.
-She is the first full-time female Dean of the GSE.
+She is the first female to serve as a full-time Dean of the GSE.

 2011: The Developmental Teacher Education Program (DTE) opens admissions for fall 2011.

 2015: Construction begins on the GSE's new building, located on Berkeley Way.
 The new building will be shared with the Department of Psychology and of Public Health.

 2016: Prudence L. Carter begins 5-year term as Dean after nationwide search, with term beginning June 30, 2016.